ScotfaAI/CelFDrive/README.md

 # CelFDrive

-An Artificial Intelligence assisted tool for automated microscopy
+An Artificial Intelligence assisted tool for automated microscopy.

 ## Installation